erselgulyaz/controlledTimer/README.md

 # controlledTimer
 controlledTimer is a forward / reverse time management application.
 You can set the start and end times and you can access different functions in both cases.

+Values you can enter: day: hour: minute: second

 ## Properties
 * Pure javascript
 * Ecmascript 6